n0ches/yahtzee-game/README.md

     Yahtzee -> You must have at least 4 of the same number.
 Score: 20 Large straight -> You must have at least 6 consecutive numbers  Score: 10

+If a combination occurs, the player gets the related point and these numbers must be deleted from the queue.

+In one turn, a player can get points for multiple combinations.

+The program displays all steps until the game is over.

+At the end of the game, the winner is displayed, if exists.